Sign up for January’s Uncorked at AVA

-Join Leann Erickson at AVA Art Center for an Uncorked Workshop from 6-9 p.m.
-Jan.
-21.
+People can join Leann Erickson at the AVA Art Center for an Uncorked Workshop from 6-9 p.m.
+Friday.

 Attendees will paint a winter evening landscape featuring a full moon, bird house, river and snow using acrylic paint.